SPECIFIC AND SPECIAL POPULATIONS

 List the demographic changes in the coming decades.

 Describe the effects of age on pharmacokinetics in older adults.

 Describe the effects of age on pharmacodynamics in older adults.

 Describe the confounders of pharmacokinetics and pharmacodynamics in older adults.

 Describe the emerging approaches to avoid adverse drug events in older adults.

-Describe the measures to help older adults adhere to taking their ...
+Describe the measures to help older adults adhere ...